Impact

 Risk and Exploitability

 The vulnerability is exploitable when an I2C device returns more data than the buffer can hold or provides mismatched lengths after all retries.
 The likely attack vector is local hardware access or a malicious device on the I2C bus, so an attacker would need control over that bus.
-EPSS is not available and the issue is not listed in the CISA KEV catalog.
-Without an explicit CVSS score, the risk is considered significant for kernel integrity, but the precise severity cannot be quantified from the supplied data.
+EPSS is < 1% and the issue is not listed in the CISA KEV catalog.
+With a CVSS score of 7.8, the risk is significant for kernel integrity, indicating a high potential for causing system disruption if exploited.

 OpenCVE Enrichment